 With respect to mechanisms for error correction, protocols can be broadly separated into two categories: sender-initiated and receiver-initiated.
 A sender-initiated protocol is one in which the sender gets positive acknowledgments (ACKs) from all the receivers periodically and releases messages from its buffer only after an indication that the message has been received at all the intended destinations.
 A receiver-initiated protocol is one in which the receivers send negative acknowledgments (NAKs) when they detect message losses.
 In receiver initiated protocols the assumption at the sender is that the message has been received at the receiver unless indicated otherwise by the NAKs.
-The NAKs indicate the holes in message sequences, also the receivers never send any ACKs to the sender.

-We employ a combination of ACK's and NAK's to address this problem.
+The NAKs indicate the holes in message sequences.
+Also, the receivers never send any ACKs to the sender.
+We employ a combination of ACK's and NAK's to address the problem of message losses and garbage collection.
 In short, error correction on the link is handled using NAKs while garbage collection is performed using the ACKs.